Conditional Flow Matching for Visually-Guided Acoustic Highlighting: Proposed Method

 \paragraph{Relation to Consistency Models.} Our rollout loss conceptually resembles strategies proposed in consistency models \cite{songConsistency,song2023improved} for diffusion or flow-based generation, which aim to stabilize iterative predictions by enforcing agreement between nearby timesteps.
 However, unlike consistency models that match predictions across infinitesimal noise scales or time intervals, our rollout loss supervises the final prediction after multiple recurrent steps against the ground truth trajectory.
 This makes it focus more on the exposure-bias mitigation~\cite{exposureDif,exposureOri}: the network is explicitly trained to recover from its own intermediate errors rather than only ensuring local consistency.
 The optimization of this objective is performed via backpropagation through the flow, akin in mechanism to D-Flow \cite{DFlow}.
 Unlike the latter—which uses this process to optimize the model input—we use it to optimize the model weights.
 Empirically, we found that this end-to-end constraint yields more stable long-range trajectories and avoids the error-amplification issues observed when applying standard consistency loss (see Table~\ref{tab:comparison_rollout}).

-\subsubsection{Conditioning Module}
+\subsubsection{Conditioning Module.}

-The VisAH model \cite{visah} builds upon a DEMUCS~\cite{demucs} architecture, conditioned in its latent space via a transformer-based conditioning module.
-Frame-wise features extracted from a CLIP vision encoder~\cite{CLIP} or from caption embeddings (T5~\cite{T5}) are processed by a temporal transformer and cross-attended into the U-Net latent space.
+As shown in Figure~\ref{fig:condDetailed}, we build upon the VisAH backbone~\cite{visah}, which consists of dual U-Net branches processing spectrogram and waveform representations, inspired by HybridDemucs~\cite{Hdemucs}.
+Conditioning is performed in the latent space through a transformer-based module.
+In VisAH, frame-wise features extracted from a CLIP vision encoder~\cite{CLIP} or from caption embeddings (T5~\cite{T5}) are processed by a temporal transformer and cross-attended into the U-Net latent space.
 However, the source to enhance is typically the dominant concept shared between the visual scene and the audio.
 Since the conditioning module in VisAH only accesses visual information, the burden of identifying the target source is largely shifted to the U-Net, which has access to the audio signal.
 This forces the latter to implicitly perform source selection in addition to the regression task.
 To better disentangle these roles, we aim for the conditioning module to determine the source to enhance, leaving the U-Net to specialize in vector field estimation.

 Inspired by recent cross-modal adapter designs~\cite{CMT,crome}, we propose an adapter layer that injects audio features from an additional audio encoder into intermediate layers of the CLIP model.
 The goal of this design is to let the CLIP representations dynamically attend to complementary audio cues, enriching the visual embeddings with audio-specific context.
 Specifically, we compute cross-attention between a low-dimensional projection of both the CLIP and audio features, before mapping them back to the original embedding dimension: